-- Do not sell and give the medicine to others.
+- Do not sell and give medicine to others.

 - Do not drink alcohol with this drug.
-Dangerous side effects or death can occur when you combine alcohol with Dilaudid.
+Dangerous side effects or death can occur when Dilaudid is combined with alcohol.

 - Pregnant women should not take Dilaudid.
 Specifically, due to its possible interference with the fetus’ development.
 Also, infants of mothers with an addiction to Dilaudid for a long period will also be dependent on the medication.
 And unfortunately, experience breathing difficulties.

-- Dilaudid can also pass into the breast milk and harm a nursing baby.
+- Dilaudid can also pass into breast milk and harm a nursing baby.